ArlindPestisha/ArlindPestisha/README.md

 😄 Pronouns: Human being.

-⚡ Fun fact: If you have said to me 3 years before that I am going to be a software developer I would laugh at your face very hard and said to you are you crazy or what but now I love everything about tech and software!
+⚡ Fun fact: If you have said to me 3 years before that I am going to be a software developer I would have laughed in your face very hard and said to you 'are you crazy or what?' but now I love everything about tech and software!

 ---